DethRaid/AndroidRenderer/docs/Renderer.md

 All mesh data is stored in one large buffer

-The renderer stores a couple lists of renderable objects, grouped by transparency mode.
+The renderer stores a list of renderable .
 Each renderable has a handle to the mesh, material, and render primitive data.
-At the beginning of the frame lists of material parameters and primitive data are uploaded to buffers, when rendering we set push constants to select the appropriate primitive data
+At the beginning of the frame, the renderer updates these buffers with any new objects

-We use CSM for shadows and LPVs for GI
+We use CSM for shadows and LPVs for GI.
+Surfel GI is under development

-The renderer is very CPU-driven, that's not likely to change
+The renderer is very GPU-driven, that's not likely to change.
+It uses HiZ occlusion culling on the GPU, then writes out a list of indirect draw commands, then renders those commands into a gbuffer.
+The visibility list can be re-used later, for example in a visualization pass

 We use descriptors to bind material buffers and textures.
 This (hopefully) lets the GPU perform some optimizations.
 Eventually I'll test it

-We pass the object's model matrix in the push constants.
-Material data is a descriptor set with a UBO descriptor + four texture descriptors.
-Per-view data is a descriptor set with one UBO descriptor

 ## Shadow pass